kuokuo123/otter-launcher/README.md

 [[modules]]
-description = "search with google" prefix = "gg" cmd = "setsid -f xdg-open 'https://www.google.com/search?q={}'" # try wm's exec command for unbinding if 'setsid -f' does not work as expected, eg. 'hyprctl dispatch exec' with_argument = true # if true, {} in cmd will be replaced with user input. if not explicitly set, taken as false. url_encode = true # should be true when calling webpages; this ensures special characters in url being readable to browsers; taken as false if not explicitly set
+description = "search with google" prefix = "gg" cmd = "xdg-open 'https://www.google.com/search?q={}'" # try wm's exec command for unbinding if 'setsid -f' does not work as expected, eg. 'hyprctl dispatch exec' with_argument = true # if true, {} in cmd will be replaced with user input. if not explicitly set, taken as false. url_encode = true # should be true when calling webpages; this ensures special characters in url being readable to browsers; taken as false if not explicitly set unbind_proc = true # run cmd in a forked shell as opposed to as a child process; useful for launching gui programs; taken as false if not explicitly set

 # fzf is needed to run below functions
 [[modules]]